 HM: For those in Toronto who may not know your entire story, let’s start after your “close call” seizure in 2006.
 At this time, you decided to leave the world of glam rock and all its vices to become a mixed martial artist, to television personality This career move affected your whole life.
 Could you share how you navigated this transition from music to Mixed Martial Arts (MMA)/TV personality both professionally and personally?

 Robin Black (RB): To become a fighter I really had to overhaul my life.
 The recommended way to change you life is by cultivating a single new positive habit at a time over months.
 But I didn’t have the time.
 I had to go from the worst lifestyle to the most regimented, over night, and I did.
-I began training every day and then twice a day.
+I strapped on a pair of mma gloves and began training every day and then twice a day.
 I immediately went to a strict clean diet.
 It was hard but I did it.

 Personally speaking, it was hard.
 The woman I was with thought I had lost my mind and left me a few months in.
 I went from being in bars and concert venues all night to being up at 6 am to train.
 So I never saw my friends.
 It was hard. but I’m so happy i did it.
 My life now is so thrilling and fulfilling and, without this life change, I wouldn’t be here today.